markcmiller86/hdf5stuff/compression_stuff/README.md

     decorrelate along the 3rd (stack) dimension, it would be equivalent to jumbling the slices, like shuffling a deck of cards.
   * You can also add noise by jittering the sample positions
+  * You can also shuffle the bytes of the resulting binary data file like HDF5 shuffle filter does
+    * **Note**: Not totally tested
-  * `./gendata --hep` gives command-line argument help
+  * `./gendata --help` gives command-line argument help
 * You can use command-line compression tools like gzip to test time to compress and compression ratio of the data produced by `gendata`
 * [h5zip.c](./h5zip.c)